 Same does the peanut butter, the rich, nutritious and delicious spread we can’t have enough of.
 Careful though what kind of brand you buy, some of them have nasty ingredients added.
 I always go for the Whole Earth ones, they are the best.

-How do you make rice krispies peanut butter balls?
+How to make rice krispies peanut butter balls

 This fantastic no-bake snack couldn’t be easier to make.
 All you have to do is mash a banana with a fork, add the peanut butter, rice krispies, cocoa powder and oats, shape into balls and refrigerate.